-This picture of me comes from a stand-up show in the middle of a particulary embarassing story.
+This picture of me comes from a stand-up show in the middle of a particularly embarrassing story.
 I love performing and making people laugh, even if it’s at my own expense, and the picture is a great way to show one of my biggest passions.

 What Are Your 3 Pictures?

 The possibilities for the pictures is endless, as well as the discussions that will take place after.
-But in just three pictures, you are able to get a strong understanding of each of your team members.
+But in just three pictures, you are able to get a strong understanding of your team members and have a really fun team building activity.
 The pictures are not only more interesting than someone just talking, but they also serve as a springboard for discussion, both during the presentation and afterwards.